What is customer churn risk?

 Metrics you should be tracking to identify churn risk factors

-It’s not just enough to identify churn risk; you need a holistic way of knowing how successful your churn reduction strategies are.
+It’s not just enough to identify churn risk; you need a holistic way of knowing how successful your retention strategies are.

 Below are three important churn metrics to help you keep track of product health.